abhishekghoshh/ds-algo-cp-problems/docs/dp/Knapsack.md

 		int profit = knapsack(val, wt, w, n, dp);
 		System.out.println(profit);
 	}

+	// same as before, but if in any point we see, the recursion is already computed,
-	public static int knapsack(int[] val, int[] wt, int w, int n, int[][] dp) {
+	// then we will not call recursion again, rather we will directly return from our memo public static int knapsack(int[] val, int[] wt, int w, int n, int[][] dp) {
 		/// this is the base case when no weight and item is remaining if (w == 0 || n == 0) return 0;